A great front porch begins with a simple idea: Add beauty and function to your front entrance and enhance your curb appeal.

 It’s very important that your front porch stylistically complements your home’s design.

 For example, classical style homes typically have a central entrance and the same number of windows on each side of the door.
 Victorian homes are a perfect fit for wraparound porches.
-Traditionally this style features elaborate decorative details like intricate balustrades and mouldings.
-Colonial home front porches typically are on the smaller side and feature crown molding, columns or pilasters.
+Traditionally this style features elaborate decorative details like intricate balustrades and moldings.
+Colonial home front porches typically are on the smaller side and feature crown molding, columns, or pilasters.

 Farmhouse homes are ideal for wraparound porches that feature shingled roofs with dormers, gables, and simple moldings.